jmamma/MegaCommand_Design/README.md

 ## Enclosure:

+The enclosure is based on a standard 1590BB guitar pedal enclousre.

 STL files for both the enclosure body and lid are provided in this git repository.
-The files are ready to print.
+The files can be 3D printed or you can investigate having an aluminium enclosure CNC milled.

 ## PCB Fabrication:
 [PCBWay.com fabrication options](https://github.com/jmamma/MegaCommand_Design/blob/master/pcb_fabrication_preferences.jpg)